The Need For Recovery Support Services Is Great!

 - According to the National Institute of Alcohol Abuse and Alcoholism (NIAAA), which is part of the National Institute of Health (NIH), “There is evidence that approximately 90 percent of alcoholics are likely to experience at least one relapse over the 4-year period following treatment.
 Despite some promising leads, NO CONTROLLED STUDIES DEFINITIVELY HAVE SHOWN ANY SINGLE OR COMBINED INTERVENTION THAT PREVENTS RELAPSE IN A PREDICTABLE MANNER.
 Thus, relapse as a central issue of alcoholism treatment warrants further study.”
 (Relapse and Craving — A commentary by NIAAA Director, Enoch Gordis, MD).

-- RELAPSE IS A PART OF RECOVERY, especially for individuals who have suffered from this chronic illness for 20 even 30 years!
-Our target population fits the statistics according to the NIAAA quoted on the previous slide .
-Certainly, 90% of the clients we serve have relapsed, often, multiple times; and just like diabetes, hypertension and asthma, alcohol and drug addicts have periods of remission and relapse (See NIDA Treatment and Recovery: JAMA, 284:1689-1695, 2000 27), which is why long-term recovery support is greatly needed (Years of vigilant support and accountability).
-Note: one man in our recovery support program has been involved in our program for 8 years, and has relapsed at least 6 times; but if WHM did not reach out to the most chronically ill men who suffer from alcohol and drug addictions in Middle Tennessee, then these “Lost Sheep” would be on the streets, in jails or in emergency rooms at a much greater cost to society (TN Dept. of Mental Health — ATR statistics).
+- RELAPSE IS A PART OF RECOVERY, especially for individuals who have suffered from this disease for 20 even 30 years!
+Welcome Home Ministries’ target population fits the statistics according to the NIAAA quoted above.
+Certainly, 90% of the clients we serve have relapsed, often, multiple times; and just like diabetes, hypertension and asthma, alcohol and drug addicts have periods of remission and relapse (See NIDA Treatment and Recovery: JAMA, 284:1689-1695, 2000 27), which is why long-term recovery support is greatly needed.